“Purchasing a dog should not be a knee-jerk reaction to what you perceive as a want… when it is the need that is important.” — John Preston Smith

 Having trained more than 14,000 dogs since 1963, I have been asked certain questions repeatedly by my clients.
-They are five.
-Who, what, when, why and where to buy a dog?
+There are five.
+Who, what, when, why, and where to buy a dog?
 Here are my thoughts.

 What dog to buy?
 Purchasing a dog should not be a knee-jerk reaction.
-When you need a car do you run to the car lot and grab the first one you see simply because it’s “so cute?”
+When you need a car, do you run to the car lot and grab the first one you see simply because it’s “so cute?”
 Probably not.
-Rather, you consider size, how it will be used, the mileage, the initial cost and maintenance, new versus used, etc.
+Rather, you consider size, how it will be used, the mileage, the initial cost and maintenance, new versus used, et cetera.

 Where to buy a dog?
 The choices are three.
 From a breeder, a pet shop, or a rescue organization.

-From a rescue organization.
-Probably, this is where most folks get dogs.
-However, the temperament of mixed breed dogs is often based on speculation.
+From a rescue organization: Probably, this is where most folks get dogs.
+However, the temperament of mixed-breed dogs is often based on speculation.
 What really occurred in the life of a dog that caused him to land in a county shelter?
 Was it relocation, divorce, abuse, biting, health issues, or a lack of training?
 All my childhood dogs came from the city pound.
 They all had quirks, but they were great dogs and I loved them.
-In addition to your local Humane Society, there are many organizations that sponsor rescue and adoption for pets needing a forever home.
+In addition to your local humane society, there are many organizations that sponsor rescue and adoption for pets needing a forever home.
 One such agency, Little Victories, is in Barboursville, W. Va., near my hometown.

 The next question coming from many folks is this: How do I know which dog to purchase?
 I’ll discuss temper testing and assessment techniques in my next column.